Marker Logo

 Erected 1976 by Presented by great, great-granddaughter Helen Bowling McKnight.

 Location.
 36° 23.283′ N, 86° 10.041′ W. Marker is in Hartsville, Tennessee, in Trousdale County.
-Marker is on River Street (State Highway 141) 0.1 miles north of Church Street, on the right when traveling south.
+It is on River Street (State Highway 141) 0.1 miles north of Church Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 224 River Street, Hartsville TN 37074, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Battle of Hartsville (approx. 0.2 miles away); a different marker also named The Battle of Hartsville
+At least 8 other markers are within walking distance of this marker: The Battle of Hartsville (approx. 0.2 miles away); a different marker also named The Battle of Hartsville

 Paid Advertisement